react-native-datetimepicker/datetimepicker/README.md

 yarn add @react-native-community/datetimepicker
 ```

-If you are using RN > 0.60 then you are done, as the linking is automatic, but don't forget to run `pod install` from the ios directory.
+If you are using RN > 0.60, only run `pod install` from the ios directory.
 Then rebuild your project.

-For RN < 0.60, use `react-native link`:
+For RN < 0.60, you need to link the dependency using `react-native link`:

 ```bash
 react-native link @react-native-community/datetimepicker
 ```

-Don't forget to run `pod install` from the ios directory.
-Then rebuild your project.
+Then run `pod install` from the ios directory and rebuild your project.

 ### Manual installation